webKrafters/trie.js/docs.md

 ```
 ### isSame
 <p>
- Confirms that the trie is this instance.
+ Confirms that the Trie is this instance.
  </p>

 ```tsx